 - Smoking from fireplace in other rooms

-Here’s a trick for monitoring smoky fireplaces: If you can’t see the smoke spilling from the fireplace, shine a flashlight across the fireplace opening.
+Here’s a trick for monitoring smoky fireplaces on wet days: If you can’t see the smoke spilling from the fireplace, shine a flashlight across the fireplace opening.
 The light reflecting off the smoke particles will make it easy to see.

 Fireplace smokes on damp or rainy days